 *Granted, the nutrient density of pastured beef and poultry are better than the stats above.
 You get the picture.

 I’d also like to point out that mussels are extremely cheap.
 I got an entire lb for $4 from Whole Foods.

 - 1 cup water

 - 3 tablespoons fresh basil

-- Dice the tomato, garlic and basil.
-Add the tomato to a pot with the butter and sautee until soft.
+- Dice the tomato, garlic, and basil.
+Add the tomato to a pot with the butter and saute until soft.

-- Add the cup of water and let it simmer for a minute or two, until it thickens a bit.
+- Pour in the cup of water and let it simmer for a minute or two until it thickens a bit.